muhdmirzamz/TodoApp/README.md

 ### Changelog

+2 June 2021:
+- Lists now show up as the latest first on top
+- Refactored code by adding a class to hold list details

 17 April 2021:
 - You can now sign up
 - List title now show up in Navigation bar title when viewing list items